-Prerequisites: Module I, Co-requisite: BIO 200, PTA 200, PTA210
+Prerequisites: Module I, Co-requisite: BIO 200, PTA 200, PTA210 Total clock hours: 48

 This course covers the changes in body tissues and organs that cause or result from a disease process.
 The impact of acute and chronic diseases is discussed.
 The course focuses on diseases and the resultant functional limitations that impact the musculoskeletal, immune and nervous systems.